 Jones wanted Michael to incorporate hip-hop into his sound; “I remember when we were doing Bad I had [Run] DMC in the studio because I could see what was coming with hip-hop,” he said.
 “And [Michael] was telling [Michael’s manager] Frank DiLeo, ‘I think Quincy’s losing it and doesn’t understand the market anymore.
 He doesn’t know that rap is dead’.”

-Just to be clear, this is right before NWA and It Takes a Nation of Millions To Hold Us Back, which kind of looks like 54 year old Jones looking more aware of what was happening than 28 year old Jackson.
+Just to be clear, this is right before NWA and It Takes a Nation of Millions To Hold Us Back, so it comes across like 54 year old Jones looking more aware of what was happening than 28 year old Jackson.

 The Jackson/Run DMC collaboration, supposedly titled Crack Kills, never happened.
 Instead, Bad went down the Thriller route of having a hugely disappointing superstar duet.
 Where Thriller gave us the turgid The Girl Is Mine with Paul McCartney, Bad had Just Good Friends with Stevie Wonder, arguably one of the biggest non-songs in history.